Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Manuscript Changes:**

-- **Before efficiency plots**: Added complete binning methodology description
+- **Before efficiency plots**: Added a description of the binning methodology
 - **Before efficiency table**: Clarified that values are magnitude-averaged from plots
 - **Section 7**: Added target star magnitude clarification for all methods
 - **Figure captions**: Updated to specify "target star P magnitude"